It seems like everyone is partnered up – getting engaged, married, having kids.

 The problem arises when people find themselves in toxic and unhealthy relationships.
 This type of relationship not only harms your mental and emotional health, but it can damage everything else in your life, too.

-Being single is far better than being in a relationship that inhibits your personal growth.
+Being single is far better than being in a relationship that inhibits your personal growth, which can happen when you settle for a guy with Peter Pan syndrome.

 In this sense, women who choose to be single end up the happiest because they always choose themselves over anything and anyone else.